-The Scotian Shelf is part of the North American Continental Shelf off of Nova Scotia.
+The Scotian Shelf is part of the North American Continental Shelf off Nova Scotia.
 The Scotian Shelf is 700 km long and between 125 and 230 km wide.
 The northeast channel separates the Shelf from the Gulf of Maine to the southwest, while the Laurentian Channel is the natural boundary between Newfoundland and the Shelf to the northeast (DFO 2011a).
 The Scotian Shelf is a broad continental shelf made up of a number of shallow offshore banks and inner basins.
-The Eastern Scotian Shelf break in the southwest, covering an area of approximately 100,000 km2.
+The Eastern Scotian Shelf extends from the Laurentian Channel in the northeast to a line from Halifax south to the shelf break in the southwest, covering an area of approximately 100,000 km2.
 The physical environment on the Scotian Shelf is governed by its close proximity to the meeting place of major currents of the northwest Atlantic and its complex bathymetry.

 The three major currents influencing the movement of water on the Scotian Shelf are: the Nova Scotia Current; the Labrador Current; and the Gulf Stream (Zwanenburg et al. 2006).
 Relatively cool, fresh waters flow from the Gulf of the St. Lawrence through the Cabot Strait.
 A portion of this water turns at Cape Breton to flow southwest along Nova Scotia's Atlantic coast, while the rest of the flow continues through the Laurentian Channel to the shelf break.
 At the shelf break it turns and joins the Labrador Current to flow southwest along the shelf edge.
 The Gulf Stream flows northeastwards, and its warmer, more saline waters mix with the cool Labrador Current waters over the Scotian Slope, forming a mass of water known as slope water (DFO 2011a).
 This slope water periodically leaks onto the Shelf through channels and the Gully.
 The shelf bottom consists of a series of submarine banks and cross-shelf channels along the outer shelf and basins and troughs along the central shelf which limit and guide the near-bottom flow.
-The predominant flow of cold, fresh water from the northeast to the southwest (Zwanenburg et. al 2006).
+The predominant flow of cold, fresh water from the northeast to the southwest results in a general increase in both temperature and salinity as you move closer to the southwest (Zwanenburg et al. 2006).
 This flow is strongest in the winter and weakest in the summer.
 For an overview of currents on the Scotian Shelf refer to Figure 3.1.